asterane/site/content/about.md

 ## About Me {#about-me}

 Hi, my name is Matthew Rothlisberger.
-I am an aspiring electrical engineer and software developer.
+I am a software engineer and electrical engineer.

 I am passionate about engineering as a mechanism to improve our world;
 I find it fulfilling to implement effective solutions for difficult and meaningful problems.
-Whenever possible, I try to discover, learn, and use the best tools available.
+I do my best to discover, learn, and use the best tools available.
 My [Projects]({{< relref "projects" >}}) showcase some of my work.

 ## About This Site {#about-this-site}